wiseman-timelord/DownLord/README.md

 4. The complete download will be in `.\downloads`, move completed files out.

 ## Notation
-- Its intended as a better solution to downloading GGUF files from Huggingface, other download options are untested, and suggested "improvements" from the ai.
+- Its intended as a better solution to downloading GGUF files from sites such as Huggingface, and currently platforms other than huggingface are untested, hence beta software.
-- Sometimes such as on Huggingface, the user must start the download in browser, then copy the link from the download manager in browser (not the page), then paste that as URL for DownLord.
+- On sites such as Huggingface, the user starts the download in browser, then copy the link from the download manager in browser (not the one from the page), then use that for the download URL.
 This is because of the design of the website.

+### Development
 - The code needs optimization, and logically re-distributing among scripts, manager script is light.

 ### File Structure